oupnkalr/oupnkalr/README.md

   | Color  |              Preview              | Contrast                | HEX       | RGB              |
   | ------ | :-------------------------------: | ----------------------- | --------- | ---------------- |
   | red 0° | [![red 0°][red 0° image]][red 0°] | [3.86][red 0° contrast] | `#ff0000` | `rgb(255, 0, 0)` |

+  Thoughts:

+  * **RED 6** is the first shade above 4.5 contrast and near to red 0° and therefore is chosen as the normal red color

+    * RED 5 is lighter red
+    * RED 7 is the nearest tint to red 0° by contrast but is unreadable

   [RED 0 contrast]: https://colourcontrast.cc/fff5f5/212529
   [RED 0 image]: https://www.htmlcsscolor.com/preview/32x32/fff5f5.png